Camerapixo Press Independent Visual Journalism Association - IVJA

 Ethics: the foundation of visual credibility

 Ethics are not an abstract concept in photojournalism; they are a daily practice.
 Decisions about when to photograph, how to frame a subject, whether to intervene, and how an image is edited all carry ethical weight.
-A technically strong image can still be journalistic failure if it misleads or dehumanizes.
+A technically strong image can still be a journalistic failure if it misleads or dehumanizes.

 Key ethical principles include: